haydnhuntley/kumu-3d/README.md

 Here is a list of the fasteners required and where they are used: [Fasteners](https://docs.google.com/spreadsheets/d/1ovnhxit7gjctnHXA3ArEihpogoxfmhG4zKcSKq6PfBs/edit#gid=828928504)

 Note: this is a *Work-in-Progress*, but I plan to have the prototype finalized by May 15th 2017, so it is ready for the start of the summer class in June 2017.
-So far the parts have arrived and I've assembled the frame, done about half of the wiring, and tested the motion.
+So far the parts have arrived and I've assembled the frame, done the first half of the wiring, and tested the motion.
 At this point it is safe to print all of the parts which have been published, because I've tested them.
 I expect to finish with the wiring on Sunday, May 14th.

-This isn't an average printer, this is an **extraordinary** one.
+This isn't an average printer, it is an **extraordinary** one.

 I am creating this project for students at Maui College and hope it is useful to enthusiasts everywhere!  :-)